dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 ### Ordered vs Unordered Calls {#OrderedCalls}

-By default, an expectation can match a call even though an earlier expectation hasn't been satisfied.
-In other words, the calls don't have to occur in the order the expectations are specified.
+By default, an expectation can match a call even though an earlier expectation hasn'type been satisfied.
+In other words, the calls don'type have to occur in the order the expectations are specified.

 Sometimes, you may want all the expected calls to occur in a strict order.
 To